by Cynthia M. Johnson, MA

-A biopsy may be done to look for the cause of:
+This test is done to look for the cause of:

-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review problems that may happen, like:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as

-Smoking may increase the risk of complications.
+Smoking may raise the risk of problems.

 What to Expect

 Prior to Procedure

 Description of the Procedure

 How Long Will It Take?

-A simple biopsy will usually only takes a few minutes.
-A biopsy involving surgery takes longer.
-It may also be part of a larger surgery.
+A simple biopsy will only take a few minutes.
+It will take longer during a surgery.

 Will It Hurt?

 Average Hospital Stay

 You will be able to go home after a simple biopsy.
-If your biopsy involved surgery, you may need to stay in the hospital for 1-2 days.
+If you had surgery, you may need to stay for 1 to 2 days.

-Recovery will depend on how much tissue was removed and where it is located.
-It may take 2-10 days for the results of the biopsy.
-Your doctor will discuss the results with you.
-Some results include :
+Recovery will depend on the location of the biopsy and how much was taken.
+It may take 2 to 10 days to get the results.
+Your doctor will share the results with you.

 Call Your Doctor

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Cancer Society